Black hole solutions correspondence between conformal and massive theories of gravity: Introduction

-Generally, massive gravity has some interesting properties such as; i) similar to conformal gravity, this theory of gravity would provide a solution for the cosmological constant problem \cite{DvaliGS,DvaliHK} and also can explain the self-acceleration of the Universe without adding the cosmological constant to the field equation \cite{DeffayetDG}.
-In other words, one of the massive gravity terms plays the role of cosmological constant \cite{GumrukcuogluLM,Gratia}. ii) resulting into extra polarization for gravitational waves, and affecting the propagation's speed of gravitational waves \cite{Will}, and also producing the gravitational waves during inflation \cite{Mohseni,GumrukcuogluI}. iii) the existence super-Chandrasekhar white dwarfs with the mass more that 1.45 times of the mass of sun \cite{white}, and also massive neutron stars with more than three times of the mass of sun \cite{Neutron}. iv) the topological black holes in this theory can exhibit van der Waals behavior \cite{vanmass}, and heat engines \cite{heat}.\ v) the existence of black hole remnant in massive gravity with a possible candidate for dark matter \cite{remnant}.
+Generally, massive gravity has some interesting properties e.g., i) similar to conformal gravity, this theory of gravity would provide a solution for the cosmological constant problem \cite{DvaliGS,DvaliHK} and also can explain the self-acceleration of the Universe without adding the cosmological constant to the field equation \cite{DeffayetDG}.
+In other words, one of the massive gravity terms plays the role of cosmological constant \cite{GumrukcuogluLM,Gratia}. ii) it results into extra polarization for gravitational waves, and affects the propagation's speed of gravitational waves \cite{Will}, and also producs the gravitational waves during inflation \cite{Mohseni,GumrukcuogluI}. iii) the existence super-Chandrasekhar white dwarfs with mass greater that 1.45 times the mass of the Sun \cite{white}, and also of massive neutron stars with mass greater than three times that of the Sun \cite{Neutron}. iv) the topological black holes in this theory can exhibit van der Waals behavior \cite{vanmass}, and heat engines \cite{heat}.\ v) the existence of a black hole remnant in massive gravity with a possible candidate for dark matter \cite{remnant}.

-Taking into account some similar results of conformal gravity and massive theory, one may motive to find a possible fundamental relation between them.
+Taking into account some similar results of conformal gravity and massive theory, one may be motivated to find a possible fundamental relation between them.
 In this paper we want to show that there is a correspondence between the black hole solutions in conformal gravity and those of Vegh's massive gravity.
-In other words, we will show that the exact solutions of metric function in conformal gravity can be the same, term by term, with the corresponding solutions of Vegh's massive gravity under a special case.
-We also using this correspondence to obtain some constraints on massive parameters.
+In other words, we will show that the exact solutions of the metric function in conformal gravity can be the same, as the corresponding solutions of Vegh's massive gravity in a special case.
+We also use this correspondence to obtain some constraints on the massive parameters.